 - and pico de gallo

-While the squash is baking, prepare the chicken.
-In a bowl, combine the chili powder, oregano, garlic powder, cumin, cinnamon, lime zest and juice.
+- While the squash is baking, prepare the chicken.
+In a large bowl, combine the chili powder, oregano, garlic powder, cumin, cinnamon, lime zest and juice.
 Add the chicken pieces and mix until thoroughly coated.
-Set aside.
+Cover the bowl and place in the refrigerator until ready to use.

 In the same pan, add the remaining 1 tablespoon of oil and saute the chicken pieces over medium-high heat for 3-5 minutes.
 Add the pepper and onion mixture back to the pan, mix together with the chicken, and saute for another minute.
 Add salt and pepper to taste.